-Maldivian President Abdulla Yameen called a state of emergency on Monday and ordered soldiers to arrest his 80-year-old predecessor, Maumoon Abdul Gayoom, his estranged half brother, who supported the main political opposition.
+Maldivian President Abdulla Yameen called a state of emergency on Monday and ordered soldiers to arrest his 80-year-old predecessor and estranged half brother, Maumoon Abdul Gayoom, who supported the main political opposition.

-Yameen is in an escalating legal battle with the South Asian island nation's Supreme Court after judges ordered the release of all imprisoned opposition leaders in a surprise ruling last week.
-He ordered Chief Justice Abdulla Saeed and another of the Supreme Court's four judges arrested early Tuesday.
+Yameen is in an escalating power struggle with the South Asian island nation's Supreme Court after judges ordered the release of all imprisoned opposition leaders in a surprise ruling last week.

 State of emergency

 In a video message shortly before his arrest, Gayoom said: "I have not done anything to be arrested. ...
 I urge you to remain steadfast in your resolve, too.
 We will not give up on the reform work we are doing."